 farther west to Santeetlah Lake.
 You get the idea.

-If National Parks and eclipse-watching don't go together for you, then you can also see totality in Murphy (2m26s at 2:34pm) or Franklin (2m30s at 2:35).
+If National Parks and eclipse-watching don't go together for you, then you can also see totality in Murphy (2m26s at 2:34pm), Andrews (2m38s at 2:34pm), or Franklin (2m30s at 2:35).
 Other than that, all we can say is that Charlotte is not in the path!
 Get into SC, down to Greenville or Columbia!

 Oh yes, Asheville is also not in the path!